 In this part of the transformation drive, four steps are important:

 Until recently, New Mexico’s Human Services Department had working standards that provided staff members with no incentives to close out files, even as caseloads rose.
 It found a novel solution by gamifying service delivery.
-In a pilot project involving more than a thousand employees across 34 offices, the agency adopted a “one-and-done policy” that emphasised completing one case before moving on to the next.
+In a pilot project involving more than a thousand employees across 34 offices, the agency adopted a “one-and-done policy” that emphasized completing one case before moving on to the next.
 The department employed a toolkit of trophies, leaderboards, and badges to encourage healthy competition among staff members to beat personal and team records.
 The test trial resulted in a 70% increase in staff-engagement rates and a 15% rise in productivity.12

-Sweden’s government charged its labour market authority by reducing costs by 25% while maintaining strong programme results.
-To achieve this objective, the authority identified targets for three user segments: self-serve (20%); self-serve with one virtual meeting with staff (60%); and face-to-face, in person services (20%), and used customer relationship management analytics to identify users who opened and interacted with the organisation’s initial email requests.
+Sweden’s government charged its labor market authority by reducing costs by 25% while maintaining strong program results.
+To achieve this objective, the authority identified targets for three user segments: self-serve (20%); self-serve with one virtual meeting with staff (60%); and face-to-face, in person services (20%), and used customer relationship management analytics to identify users who opened and interacted with the organization’s initial email requests.
 Unresponsive users were automatically targeted with further outreach efforts and encouraged to have virtual or face-to-face meetings.
 This test run saw a rise in participation rates, more users who found meetings useful, and an 8% increase in those who ultimately applied for jobs.13

 The Government of Abu Dhabi’s Social Support Program for low-income families deployed ethnographic research and digital-by-design principles to enable self-service for financial and nonfinancial supports.
 Its design foundation meant uninterrupted supports throughout the COVID-19 pandemic and service equity for rural and remote communities.
 While in-person services are available, most beneficiaries interact with their caseworkers virtually.

 In North America, British Columbia’s Ministry of Social Development and Poverty Reduction (MSDPR) wanted to explore opportunities to incorporate process automation into its Prevention and Loss Management Services.
-Investigative officers were putting too much effort into low-level transactional activities, and MSDPR recognised that increasing case volumes were putting pressure on service delivery targets and creating backlogs.
+Investigative officers were putting too much effort into low-level transactional activities, and MSDPR recognized that increasing case volumes were putting pressure on service delivery targets and creating backlogs.
 After observing how the work was done in practice, MSDPR followed an agile approach to configure, test, and deploy four process automation tools saving an average of 40 hours of work a day.
-In addition, process automation has enabled investigative officers to focus on high-value tasks, increased rigour and compliance, and enhanced data accuracy.
+In addition, process automation has enabled investigative officers to focus on high-value tasks, increased rigor and compliance, and enhanced data accuracy.

 This leads to two final steps: